ws2h02/Minesweeper/README.md

 Whenever you opened a safe slot, it will show the number of mines next to it in all 8 directions.
 If you ever opened a slot with 0, it game will automatically opened all the slots of 0 connected to the slot you chose, and all the slots connected to them!

 Features:
-Difficulties setting
+1. Random Everytime.
-Size setting
+2. Difficulties setting
-Timer
+3. Customize minefield size and number of mines.
-Restart function
+4. Save and load
-Randomness
+5. Timer
-Save and load
+6. Restart function